vincentsch/vincentsch/README.md

 - Operating an online store for new cars.
 - Currently working on a new SaaS.

-### The Lowdown
+### The Facts

-- I'm a web developer and SEO expert from Germany, with some Aussie sun in my past.
+- I'm a web developer and SEO expert from Germany.
 - I'm an entrepreneur who's launched a few startups.
 - I've got a solid 10+ years in the industry.
 - I'm all about mid-sized web applications, mostly using Laravel and Vue.js.
 But I can handle other frameworks too.